Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Numerical Experiments

 Figure \ref{fig:budgeted_performance} shows the performances and solution time results on budgeted uncertainty sets.
-We observe that for budgeted uncertainty sets piecewise affine policies perform slightly worse than affine policies throughout all instances.
+We observe that for budgeted uncertainty sets domination-based piecewise affine policies perform slightly worse than affine policies throughout all instances.
 This observation nicely demonstrates that our theoretical and experimental results are aligned, as the worse performance is perfectly explained by \mbox{Proposition \ref{pro:aff_leq_pap}}, which shows that affine policies strictly dominate our piecewise affine policies.
 Again, we observe that for higher values of $\alpha$, PAP and PAPBT perform even worse than BOX.
 However, the solution values for SPAP stay within $5\%$ of the affine solution values throughout all instances.
-Solution times behave similar as for hypersphere uncertainty confirming that piecewise affine policies are found by orders of magnitude faster on different instances and uncertainty types.
+We further observe that TLIFT yields the same objective values as AFF throughout all instances.
+Only BG yields slightly better solutions than AFF on some instances.
+Solution times behave similarly to solution times on hypersphere uncertainty, confirming that piecewise affine policies are found by orders of magnitude faster on different instances and uncertainty types.
+Only for BG solution times improve significantly, suggesting that BG is highly dependent on the shape of the uncertainty sets.

-Solution time and performance results for $\alpha=0$ align with the results found by \citet{BenTal2020} for the two-stage problem variant.
+Solution time and performance results for $\alpha=0$ align with the results found by Ben-Tal et al. \cite{BenTal2020} for the two-stage problem variant.
 This demonstrates that our generalized piecewise affine policies do not only extend all theoretical performance bounds, but also achieve comparable numerical results in a multi-stage setting.
-However, breaking the symmetry by increasing $\alpha$, we show that pure piecewise adjustable policies perform poorly on highly asymmetric instances and re-scaling as performed by SPAP constitutes a good technique to overcome this shortcoming.
+However, by breaking the symmetry by increasing $\alpha$, we show that pure domination-based piecewise adjustable policies perform poorly on highly asymmetric instances and re-scaling (SPAP) or tightened lifting (TLIFT) constitute good techniques to overcome this shortcoming.